 Restricted areas are: Disabled (blue), Faculty/Staff (yellow) and Fire Lanes (red).
 A 15 mile-per-hour speed limit applies to all EFSC campuses.
 While on campus, drivers must obey all traffic laws as they would when driving on city streets, including completely stopping at all STOP signs.

-Note: If more than one violation exists, that will annotated on the same ticket with a charge for each violation.
+Notes: If more than one violation exists, that will annotated on the same ticket with a charge for each violation.
 Illegally parking in a disabled parking space or blocking a fire hydrant may also result in law enforcement issuing state citations and the towing of the vehicle at the owner's expense.

 Traffic Violation Fines